 Princess Laurentien Attends National Reading Breakfast Days

-This week, across The Netherlands, at nurseries, kindergartens, libraries and schools, will take place many events in order to promote the reading.
+During National Reading Days, across The Netherlands, at nurseries, kindergartens, libraries and schools, will take place many events in order to promote the reading.
 At this event participate politicians, mayors, athletes, columnists, actresses, presenters, singers, rappers, footballers.